nfrasser/nfrasser.com/src/content/blog/thoughts-on-self-categorization.md

 From personal experience, every time I take the [Myers-Briggs personality test](https://www.16personalities.com/) I get a different result.
 Like with everything, my personality of the day depends on my mood and other external factors.
 Plus now we know that Myers-Brigs has lost scientific merit over time.

-Another one is Attachment Styles I’ve qualities of all [three attachment styles](INSERT LINK HERE)
+Another one is Attachment Styles I’ve qualities of all [three attachment styles](https://www.attachedthebook.com/wordpress/).

 If it brings you comfort then by all means keep your preferred category.
 If it helps you and your community unite under a common cause, if taking on that category brings you power, if it helps you navigate this scary world, then _definitely_ keep taking it on.